How To Date A Deck of Playing Cards (USPC)

 2. The letters I, O, and V are not used because they can easily be confused with numbers.
 However, Q was used sporadically throughout 1991 and 1992.

-4. USPCC may change their codes at any time without notice.
-Therefore everything in grey on this chart is subject to change without notice.
-Most modern decks produced in Erlanger bare copyright dates on the bottom of the box and the four digit prefix before the letter indicates the week and year of manufacture.
+4. USPCC may change its codes without notice.
+Most modern decks produced in Erlanger have copyright dates on the bottom of the box and the four-digit prefix before the letter indicates the week and year of manufacture.

 5. The letter H was also used sporadically in 2013.